krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 Control plane components:

-* kube-apiserver: exposes the Kubernetes API
+* __kube-apiserver__: exposes the Kubernetes API
-* etcd: Consistent and highly-available key value
+* __etcd__: Consistent and highly-available key value
-* kube-scheduler: watches for newly created Pods with no assigned node, and selects a node for them to run on.
+* __kube-scheduler__: watches for newly created Pods with no assigned node, and selects a node for them to run on.
-* kube-controller-manager: runs controller processes.
+* __kube-controller-manager__: runs controller processes.
 There are many different types of controllers: Node controller, Job controller etc.
-* cloud-controller-manager: embeds cloud-specific control logic.
+* __cloud-controller-manager__: embeds cloud-specific control logic.
 The cloud controller manager lets you link your cluster into your cloud provider's API

 Node components:

-* kubelet: An agent that runs on each node in the cluster.
+* __kubelet__: An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
-* kube-proxy: network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+* __kube-proxy__: network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
 It maintains network rules on nodes.
-* Container runtime: empowers Kubernetes to run containers effectively.
+* __Container runtime__: empowers Kubernetes to run containers effectively.
 It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.
 Kubernetes supports container runtimes such as containerd,

 Addons: